awsdocs/elb-network-load-balancers-user-guide/doc_source/create-listener.md

-# Create a Listener for Your Network Load Balancer<a name="create-listener"></a>
+# Create a listener for your Network Load Balancer<a name="create-listener"></a>

 A listener is a process that checks for connection requests\.
 You define a listener when you create your load balancer, and you can add listeners to your load balancer at any time\.

 ## Prerequisites<a name="listener-prereqs"></a>
 + You must specify a target group for the listener rule\.
-For more information, see [Create a Target Group for Your Network Load Balancer](create-target-group.md)\.
+For more information, see [Create a target group for your Network Load Balancer](create-target-group.md)\.
 + You must specify an SSL certificate for a TLS listener\.
 The load balancer uses the certificate to terminate the connection and decrypt requests from clients before routing them to targets\.
-For more information, see [Server Certificates](create-tls-listener.md#tls-listener-certificates)\.
+For more information, see [Server certificates](create-tls-listener.md#tls-listener-certificates)\.

-## Add a Listener<a name="add-listener"></a>
+## Add a listener<a name="add-listener"></a>

 You configure a listener with a protocol and a port for connections from clients to the load balancer, and a target group for the default listener rule\.
-For more information, see [Listener Configuration](load-balancer-listeners.md#listener-configuration)\.
+For more information, see [Listener configuration](load-balancer-listeners.md#listener-configuration)\.

 **To add a listener using the console**